divyadhimaan/Hexception-Project/README.md

 # Way For Life NGO
-Web Application to reduce the communication gap between NGO, Volunteers and Organizations with personal Dashboard for each portal.
+Web Application to reduce the communication gap between NGOs, Volunteers, and Organizations with a personal Dashboard for each portal.

-This is a MERN based project where volunteers can seek the work from the organization and can select what kind of work they are insterested in on the basis of their priorities.
+This is a MERN-based project where volunteers can seek work from the organization and can select what kind of work they are interested in on the basis of their priorities.
 ![](images/project.png)